YU000jp/logseq-plugin-weekdays-and-weekends/readme.md

 - On pages other than journal, rendering waits.
 When loaded as today's journal, the designated template is reflected.
 And, as usual, the template can be called manually at any time.

+Possible to offer four templates:

+1. Weekdays template
+1. Main/Sub templates (allowing users to choose which one to use on specific weekdays)
+1. weekends template
+1. Public holiday template.

 ## Setup 🖥️

 <details><summary>Summary</summary>